mitre/microsoft-365-foundations-cis-baseline/README.md

 The results of a profile run will provide information needed to support an Authority to Operate (ATO) decision for the applicable technology.

-The CIS Ubuntu Linux 22.04 LTS CIS Profile uses the [InSpec](https://github.com/inspec/inspec) open-source compliance validation language to support automation of the required compliance, security and policy testing for Assessment and Authorization (A&A) and Authority to Operate (ATO) decisions and Continuous Authority to Operate (cATO) processes.
+The CIS Microsoft 365 Foundation CIS CIS Profile uses the [InSpec](https://github.com/inspec/inspec) open-source compliance validation language to support automation of the required compliance, security and policy testing for Assessment and Authorization (A&A) and Authority to Operate (ATO) decisions and Continuous Authority to Operate (cATO) processes.